 If you obtained your qualifications in the European Union and have not previously been registered as an architect in the United Kingdom, you can apply for registration using our online portal.

 You can use this facility even if you have made an unsuccessful application in the past.
 Applying for registration online is both quick and secure, and can be done at a time and place that is most convenient for you.
+If you require any help or a reasonable adjustment to assist in making an application, please get in touch with us using any of the contact details at the foot of this page.

 You do not have to complete your application form in one sitting.
 As you progress through each step, the information you provide will be saved automatically so you can log out of the portal and log in again later to continue working on your application.
 Your application will only be submitted to us once you have completed it in full and your payment transaction has been completed.